Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ```

 Where `qgis/qgis3-build-deps-22.04-qt5:latest` is the image responsible for all the QGIS development dependencies and
-recommended for use, other images can be fetched from here https://hub.docker.com/u/qgis?page=1&search=build-deps
+recommended for use, other images can be fetched from here https://hub.docker.com/u/qgis?page=1&search=build-deps.

+The `volumes` part contain information of where to mount and link the QGIS source and the build directory, while the `environment`
+section defines all the necessary variable required to enable display configuration between the host and the Docker containers.

 ### 3. Build the Docker environment
 Use Docker Compose to build the development environment based on the `docker-compose.yml` configuration.
 This will download the necessary Docker image with all build dependencies and set up the environment for compiling QGIS.

 In this step we assume all the Docker tools have already been installed in the system, if not see
-this [page](https://www.docker.com/get-started/) on how to
+this [page](https://www.docker.com/get-started/) on how to install the essential Docker tools.

-Use the following command to run the build
+Use the following commands to run the build and start the Docker container.

 ```bash